 At first, it was hard to keep up with the routine.
 But as the days went by, it got easier and more doable.
 And it turned out that loving to move or exercise makes a big difference.
 So here’s how I learned to love working out – and how it helps me stay motivated.

 Is it cycling, short jogs, sit-ups… whatever it may be, do you recognize it and know that it is your passion?

-Do not waste a lot of time trying to do something you do not enjoy.
+Do not waste a lot of time doing something you do not enjoy.
 Instead, find ways to exercise that fit your personality.
 If you are a social person or prefer to work with groups, do not hesitate to do so.
 Join physical activities in your area.
 Maybe dance groups, hikes, or weekend safaris.
-You will find that you will become more motivated and start to love working out in no time.
+You will find that you will become more motivated and love working out.

 It would be effortless to say that I’ll run for an hour tomorrow, but it’s not easy when you’re just starting.

 Therefore, whatever exercise you begin with, try to be realistic in your planning.
 Don’t overextend yourself because that can lead to frustration, and you end up hating it and giving up.

 Please, start slowly and gradually build the habit to work well.

 To stay focused and avoid losing track or merely giving up initially, try practicing the following:

 - Set reminders for yourself